 Do you often feel stressed, exhausted, distracted?
-Relaxing with autogenic training boosts your resources.
+Relaxing with autogenic training increases your inner resources.
 This simple relaxation method helps with stress, anxiety and trouble falling asleep.
 A guide.

 The individual exercises induce a state of deep relaxation – the foundation for physical and mental health.
 The body has a detectable reaction to the mere imagination of warmth or weight: the skin heats up, the muscles relax, the pulse slows down.
 You become calmer, more mindful and more resilient.
 Chronic stress, on the other hand, undermines key bodily functions such as the immune system.
 Ready for the first exercise?

 Find a quiet place.
-Sit or lie down, close your eyes, breathe deeply into your belly.
-Say the phrases internally or out loud.
+Sit or lie down, close your eyes and breathe deeply into your abdomen.
+Recite the phrases internally or out loud.
 Repeat each phrase three to six times.
 Let’s go!

 “I am calm.
 I am completely calm.”